 Shareholder Voting Proxy Agreements.
 Our WFOE I, Foshan Viomi and Mr. Xiaoping Chen, who was then the sole shareholder of Foshan Viomi, entered into a Shareholder Voting Proxy Agreement on September 5, 2018, or the Original Shareholder Voting Proxy Agreement.
-On April 28, 2020, WFOE I, Foshan Viomi and Mr. Xiaoping Chen entered into a Termination Agreement, which terminated the Original Shareholder Voting Proxy Agreement with provisions substantially the same as the Original Shareholder Voting Proxy Agreement.
-Pursuant to the Shareholder Voting Proxy Agreement, each shareholder of Foshan Viomi has irrevocably authorized any person designated by our WFOE II to act as his attorney-in-fact to exercise all of his rights as a shareholder of Foshan Viomi, including, but not limited to, the right to convene and attend shareholders' meetings, vote on any resolution that requires a shareholder vote, such as the appointment and election of directors, and other senior management personnel who shall be appointed or removed by the shareholders as well as the sale or transfer of all or part of the equity interests owned by such shareholder.
+On April 28, 2020, WFOE I, Foshan Viomi and Mr. Xiaoping Chen entered into a Termination Agreement, which terminated the Original Shareholder Voting Proxy Agreement.
+On the same date, WFOE II, Foshan Viomi and shareholders of Foshan Viomi entered into a Shareholder Voting Proxy Agreement with provisions substantially the same as the Original Shareholder Voting Proxy Agreement, each shareholder of Foshan Viomi has irrevocably authorized any person designated by our WFOE II to act as his attorney-in-fact to exercise all of his rights as a shareholder of Foshan Viomi, including, but not limited to, the right to convene and attend shareholders' meetings, vote on any resolution that requires a shareholder vote, such as the appointment and election of directors, and other senior management personnel who shall be appointed or removed by the shareholders as well as the sale or transfer of all or part of the equity interests owned by such shareholder.
 Such shareholder voting proxy agreements will remain effective, unless otherwise terminated in advance pursuant to agreement in writing from all parties.